Jordy Wehrmann: Feyenoord

-Having been at Feyenoord's academy since the age of 7, he joined FC Dordrecht on a one-year loan on 20 August 2019.
+Having been at Feyenoord's academy since the age of 7, Wehrmann joined FC Dordrecht on a one-year loan on 20 August 2019.
 He made his debut for Dordrecht on 13 September 2019 in a 1–1 draw against FC Volendam.
 Over the course of the 2019–20 season, he made 22 appearances, scoring once.

 On 25 October 2020, Wehrmann made his debut for Feyenoord in the Eredivisie match against RKC Waalwijk.
 He made 9 appearances for Feyenoord during the 2020–21 season.

 Luzern

 On 3 February 2021, Wehrmann joined FC Luzern on loan until the end of the season.
-Whilst on loan at Luzern, Wehrmann made 23 appearances and scored one goal.
+While on loan at Luzern, Wehrmann made 23 appearances and scored one goal.
 He also played in the 2020–21 Swiss Cup final as Luzern won 3–1 and were crowned Swiss Cup champions.
 He joined Luzern permanently on a three-year contract for an undisclosed fee on 30 June 2021.

 On 9 July 2022, Wehrmann was sent on a one-season loan to ADO Den Haag.
-After the lease expired, Lucerne confirmed on June 16, 2023 that Wehrmann's contract had been terminated, despite it originally running until June 2024.
+After the lease expired, Lucerne confirmed on 16 June 2023 that Wehrmann's contract had been terminated, despite it originally running until June 2024.